-Now we’re all approaching the traditional post-festive slump, my thoughts automatically drift to New Year and those things I would like to improve.
+Now we’re all re-emerging from the traditional post-festive slump, do you find your thoughts automatically drifting to those things you want to improve this new year?
 We have already probably read, by now, the myriad of pop psychology suggestions to transform our existence – from writing a letter to your future self and making gratitude lists to mindful meditation, seeking your guardian angel and rebalancing your chakras.

 Listen, I love this stuff and you won’t find any cynical sniffing from me if you tell me your goal next year is to explore your spirituality.
 Too few of us are stuck in a kind of two-dimensional hell of work and shopping with very little actual human connection in between.

 But here’s the thing I want to suggest you try.

 If you stop and listen closely to the voice in your head, that incessant chatter which is you (probably) berating, criticising and scolding yourself, you might notice something.

 You say the same stuff over and over and over and over ……

 Basically, you are retelling your life as a story in which you may not necessarily be playing the role you want to play.
 Is there someone else you have cast as the star whilst you have a mere walk-on part?